Klipper3d/klipper/README.md

 /config/printer-makerbot-replicator2x-2012.cfg can be used as a starting point for both 2 and 2x printers.
 Replicator2 printers can simply delete or comment the second extruder and the heated bed plate settings.
-The included printer.cfg changes the origin (0,0) to be in the left front of the build plate to be consistent with other cartesian printers.
-Keeping the original Replicator origin (which resembles a delta printer) requires updating position_min, position_max, position_endstop, and bed_screws values for the x and y axix

 # Installation